andreaproof/L10-Randomizer/README.md

 # L10 Randomizer

-A simple widget that displays a list of names and allows users to randomize the order with the click of a button.
-This project is styled for a clean, user-friendly experience and can be embedded into tools like **Notion** using GitHub Pages.
+A whimsical and visually enhanced widget that displays a list of names and allows users to randomize the order with the click of a button.
+Perfect for quick team-building activities, icebreakers, or decision-making.
+The widget is styled for a clean, fun experience and can be embedded into tools like **Notion** using GitHub Pages.

 ---